top of page

 We strive to gather minimal details from you (only 4 fields) while still providing a very accurate calculation of your net gain.
 These 4 fields are as follows (Rest assured, none of this information is saved anywhere beyond the calculation of your net gain):

-Stock symbol - You can find your stock symbol by searching for your company's stock on Google (e.g., "NVIDIA Stock").
-This search will yield "NVDA" which should be inserted into this field.
+Stock Symbol – You can find your stock symbol by searching for your company's stock on Google (e.g., "NVIDIA stock" will show NVDA, which should be entered in this field).

 Number of shares - The number of shares you intend to sell.
 You can find the number of shares you hold in each RSU plan on your trustee's website.